Yup, Dee-jay-ing is one of the coolest job ever and if you're thinking of taking it as a profession someday, we wholeheartedly support the decision.

 After renting or purchasing all the equipment, start setting them up.
 In this case-

 - Link mixer with the turntable and the controller: Check out for the similar ports between those gadgets.
-Usually they use RCA or AUX connection, but many modern equipment features USB output too.
+Usually they use RCA or AUX connection, but many modern equipments features USB output too.
 Detect the ports and connect wires.
 Test the performance afterwards to check connection.

 - Connect the DJ controller to speakers: Once the controller is linked with other mixing equipment, take MIDI (sometimes HID) protocol for connecting it to the speakers.
 Adjust jog wheels and knobs to see the response.